What is a Marketing Campaign Report and How to Create One

 At the end of your campaign performance report, you should discuss key take-outs and recommendations for future campaigns.
 You should briefly discuss the elements of the campaign that produced desired results.

 For example, how the use of social media ads helped in reaching out to more young people.
 Campaign strategies that performed below expectations or led to outright failure should also be highlighted.

-Future trends, product market position, and how they may change over time can go a long way in formulating better marketing campaigns.
+Future trends, product market position, and how they may change over time can go a long way in formulating better marketing campaigns on a monthly basis.
 Hence you should also analyze them and other elements that may require additional testing and modification.